methodswithclass/shared/README.md

 	utility_service

-	so anywhere in a function, an app module, or the global scope importing everything (not required) would look like this
+	anywhere in a function, an app module, or the global scope, importing everything (not required) would look like this
-	Note: there are no dependcies, and each module is independent of each other

 	var shared = window.shared;
     var g = shared.utility_service;
     var send = shared.send_service;
     var react = shared.react_service;
     var events = shared.events_service;

+To add the services to your node project do the following:

+	the services come packaged together in a temp object and are returned from mc-shared through the standard "module.exports" call, it is also received through the standard "require" statement.

+	var shared = require("mc-shared");

+	var g = shared.utility_service;
+    var send = shared.send_service;
+    var react = shared.react_service;
+    var events = shared.events_service;

+mc-shared can be installed on the frontend with something like bower, so that it's attached to the window object, and it can be installed with npm so that it loads onto the backend with require.
+These two instances of the package can coexist simultaneously.
+The mc-shared module code detects whether it's the frontend or backend automatically.